esimov/ascii-fluid/README.md

 ## How it is working?

 The fluid solver is mainly based on Jos Stam's paper [Real-Time Fluid Dynamics for Games](https://pdfs.semanticscholar.org/847f/819a4ea14bd789aca8bc88e85e906cfc657c.pdf).
-The [tcell](https://github.com/gdamore/tcell) library is used for rendering the fluid simulation in terminal and [gorrilla/websocket](https://github.com/gorilla/websocket) package for communicating trough a websocket connection with the [Pigo](https://github.com/esimov/pigo) face detection library running in Webassembly.
+The [tcell](https://github.com/gdamore/tcell) library is used for rendering the fluid simulation in terminal and [gorrilla/websocket](https://github.com/gorilla/websocket) package for communicating through a websocket connection with the Webassembly version of the [Pigo](https://github.com/esimov/pigo) face detection library.

 This will start three new operation simultaneously:
 - it will open a new terminal window
-- it will start a new web server for listening the websocket connection and
+- it will start a new web server for listening to the websocket connection
-- will build a webassembly interface for accessing the webcam.
+- it will build the webassembly interface for accessing the webcam.

 The coordinates of the first detected face will be transferred over the websocket connection to the terminal application.
-On each refresh rate (defined as a parameter) the terminal will update the fluid particles.
+On each refresh rate (defined as a parameter) the terminal will update the fluid simulation.

 ## Libraries used